 Visual Overwhelm

-- Multiple banner ads above and below content
+- Sometimes even multiple banner ads above and below content

 Navigation Challenges